Recrafter/lapis/README.md

     @Unique
     private AdvancementsScreenPatch_Impl _lapis_getOrInitPatch() {
         if (_lapis_patch == null) {
+            // Double cast and escaping out of Mixin into your patch instance!
             _lapis_patch = new AdvancementsScreenPatch_Impl((AdvancementsScreen) (Object) this, this);
         }
         return _lapis_patch;